 3. If the entryway clearance (C) is less than the piece’s width (w), then you will need to move it in vertically, meaning that the entryway height (A) must exceed the piece’s width (w).

-WARNING: Here are the circumstances that’ll end in disaster.
-Reconsider your options if either holds true:
+WARNING: Here are the circumstances that’ll end in disaster for furniture delivery.
+Reconsider your options if either holds true, especially for heavy items:

 - The piece’s width (w) exceeds both the entryway clearance (C) and height (A).